diggsweden/open-source-project-template/README.md

 A template for starting open source projects with best practices built in.
 Copy this structure to your repository and customize it for your needs.

-Based on well-established open source guidelines and practices.
+Based don well-established open source guidelines and practices.
 Suitable for any organization that wants a well-structured open source project.

 ## What's Included